SUNY Broome Community College

 SUNY Broome Community College (BCC or SUNY Broome) is a public community college in Broome County, New York.
 It is part of the State University of New York (SUNY).
 The college was founded in 1946 and has gone through several name changes.
 The school is located in the Town of Dickinson, just north of the City of Binghamton, New York.
 The college had a 2010 enrollment of over 6,000 students and has alumni of over 41,000.

 SUNY Broome serves students from a single campus on Upper Front Street in Dickinson, New York, though some classes are taught in Waverly, Owego, and within the City of Binghamton at smaller classroom centers.
-The campus' fifteen buildings comprise 610000 sqft of space and feature recently upgraded athletic facilities such as baseball fields, soccer and lacrosse field, publicly accessible tennis courts, the Dick Baldwin Gym, named after the third winningest college basketball coach across both two- and four-year colleges, and a new ice rink.
-There is also a theater which hosts campus performances of plays and other theatrical work, titled The Little Theater.
+The campus' fifteen buildings comprise 610000 sqft of space and feature athletic facilities such as baseball fields, soccer field, publicly accessible tennis courts, the Dick Baldwin Gym, named after the third winningest college basketball coach across both two- and four-year colleges, and the SUNY Broome Ice Center - a 758-seat hockey arena that is used by a variety of different local ice hockey & figure skating organizations throughout the community.

+There is also a theater which hosts campus performances of plays and other theatrical work, called the Little Theater.